 In an average game, stats maestros Opta will record over 2,000 events!

-In this challange, you need to record a handful of events: counting your food waste for five days.
+In this challenge, you need to record a handful of events: count your food waste for five days.

 What difference does it make?

 A third of the food we have at home goes to the bin.
 Food waste is a huge problem - solving it starts by measuring.